smhasan1/Singals-Design-Project/README.md

 Part II Remove noises in ECG signal.

-1. Brief Introduction of ECG Signal
+1.Brief Introduction of ECG Signal

 Electrocardiography (ECG) is a technique to capture the electrical activities of a heart against time.
 The heart is an organ that pumps blood throughout the body in a rhythmic fashion called a heartbeat.
 Electrical impulses captured in an ECG test provide rich information about the biological activities of the heart, which helps medical professionals to identify heart problems.